Akasaka International Law, Patent & Accounting Office.

 Typical Misunderstandings on the Vendor Side

-• “They attend regular meetings, so they must fully understand the status.”
+• “They attend meetings, so they get it.”

-• “They see the backlog, so they feel reassured.”
+• “They see the backlog, so they trust us.”

 2. Common User Behaviors That Trigger Problems